The Roman State-Church: An Inside View

 My venerable brethren, you cry out; but would it not be more dignified to weigh my reasons and my proofs in the balance of the sanctuary?
 Believe me, history cannot be made over again; it is there, and will remain to all eternity, to protest energetically against the dogma of papal infallibility.
 You may proclaim it unanimously; but one vote will be wanting, and that is mine!
 Monsignori, the true and faithful have their eyes on us, expecting from us a remedy for the innumerable evils that dishonour the church: will you deceive them in their hopes?
 What will not our responsibility before God be, if we let this solemn occasion pass which God has given us to heal the true faith?
 Let us seize it, my brethren; let us arm ourselves with a holy courage; let us make a violent and generous effort; let us turn to the teaching of the apostles, since without that we have only errors, darkness, and false traditions.
 Let us avail ourselves of our reason and of our intelligence to take the apostles and prophets as our only infallible masters with reference to the question of questions: “What must I do to be saved?”
 When we have decided that, we shall have laid the foundation of our dogmatic system firm and immovable on the rock, lasting and incorruptible, of the divinely inspired Holy Scriptures.
 Full of confidence, we will go before the world; we will “know none other than Jesus Christ, and Him crucified.”
 We will conquer through the preaching of “the folly of the cross,” as Paul conquered the learned men of Greece and Rome; and the Roman church will have its glorious ‘89.
 [Clamorous cries, “Get down!
 Out with the Protestant, the Calvinist, the traitor of the church!”]
 Your cries, Monsignori, do not frighten me.
 If my words are hot, my head is cool.
 I am neither of Luther, nor of Calvin, nor of Paul, nor of Apollos, but of Christ.
 [Renewed cries, “Anathema, anathema, to the apostate.”]

 Anathema?
 Monsignori, anathema?
 You know well that you are not protesting against me, but against the holy apostles under whose protection I should wish this council to place the church.
 Ah!
 If wrapped in their winding-sheets they came out of their tombs, would they speak a language different from mine?
 What would you say to them when by their writings they tell you that the papacy had deviated from the gospel of the Son of God, which they have preached and confirmed in so generous a manner by their blood?
 Would you dare say to them, “We prefer the teaching of our own popes, our Bellarmine, our Ignatius Loyola, to yours?”
 No, no!
 A thousand times, no, unless you have shut your eyes that you may not see, blunted your mind that you may not understand.
 Ah!
-If he who reigns above wishes to punish us, making his hand fall heavy on us, a she did on Pharaoh, he has no need to permit Garibaldi’s soldiers to drive us away from the eternal city.
+If he who reigns above wishes to punish us, making his hand fall heavy on us, as he did on Pharaoh, he has no need to permit Garibaldi’s soldiers to drive us away from the eternal city.
 He has only to let them make Pius IX a god, as we have made a goddess of the blessed Virgin.
 Stop, stop, venerable brethren, on the odious and ridiculous incline on which you have placed yourselves.
 Save the church from the shipwreck that threatens her, asking from the Holy Scriptures alone for the rule of faith which we ought to believe and to profess.
 I have spoken: may God help me!

 The Roman Church and